Sourdough Discard Hamburger Buns

 a pile of sesame seed sourdough buns

 If you’re looking for a sandwich bun, this is the recipe for you.
-It’s perfect for as a large sourdough hamburger buns, but also for a deli sandwich that is piled high with turkey, cheese and veggies.
-You can even make slider buns by rolling smaller dough balls.
-This recipe takes any sandwich to the next level.
+It’s perfect for as a large sourdough hamburger buns, but also for a deli sandwich that is piled high with turkey, cheese and veggies or even for pulled pork sandwiches.

 a turkey and cheese sandwich on a sesame seed bun